 I purchased the Superfilter on eBay and extracted the cryocooler.
 In order to test the device, I attached a small heatsink to the cooler’s cold tip, placed the tip into a household vacuum flask, and powered up the unit.
 After 30 minutes, I took the cryocooler out of the flask, and noticed a small amount of liquid air had collected at the bottom.
 Inspired by this success, I continued construction of a more complete liquid nitrogen generator.
 I already owned a 30-liter dewar (large vacuum flask) and fabricated an acrylic plate that would seal the top of the dewar while the cryocooler was also mounted to the plate with its heatsink hanging down into the neck of the flask.
 I also removed the cryocooler’s finned heatsink on its heat rejection area and replaced it with a liquid-cooling manifold.
 Liquid cooling lowered the heat rejection area temperature more effectively than forced air cooling, and this ultimately lead to higher system efficiency.

 The liquid nitrogen generator has two basic sections, the dewar with cryocooler, and the air processing equipment that creates dry nitrogen from atmospheric air.
 The dry nitrogen is fed into the dewar at just above atmospheric pressure where the cryocooler chills the nitrogen until it liquefies and drips off the heatsink.
 Surprisingly, most of project’s time budget was spent designing and building the equipment to produce dry nitrogen from air.
 There are some companies who make dry nitrogen supply devices, but even small units are meant for much higher throughput than what is needed by this liquid nitrogen generator.
 Each liter of liquid nitrogen requires about 700 liters of room temperature nitrogen gas.
 700 liters per day is only 0.5 l/min, a very modest flow rate.
 One popular, but unnecessary use for relatively low-purity nitrogen is filling car tires.
 I tried to purchase such a machine, but the cost and flow rate were much higher than anticipated.
 Instead, I found a very small nitrogen separation membrane on eBay.
 It’s original use was unknown.
 The separation membrane is the actual component inside commercial nitrogen generators that perform gas separation.
 The membrane is formed into a large bundle of hundreds of 2mm dia tubes.
 Air is fed under high pressure into one end of the bundle.
-The tube walls are semi-permeable and allow oxygen, water vapor, carbon dioxide and other “fast” gasses to permeate relatively quickly.
-Nitrogen and heavier gasses do not permeate as quickly, so the concentration of nitrogen is much higher at the exit end of the tubes than it is at the input end.
+The tube walls are semi-permeable and allow oxygen, water vapor, and other “fast” gasses to permeate relatively quickly.
+Nitrogen and slower (larger molecules) gasses do not permeate as quickly, so the concentration of nitrogen is much higher at the exit end of the tubes than it is at the input end.
 Higher purities of nitrogen can be achieved by restricting the flow rate through the tubes, thus allowing plenty of time for the unwanted gasses to permeate the tube walls and leave the system.
 The resulting nitrogen will contain trace amounts of argon and even smaller amounts of other noble gasses.

 I also built a dessicator from aluminum cylinders filled with silica gel and plumbed this into to the system before the air reaches the separation membrane.
 These units are available commercially, and the one that I built is not particularly specialized.
 Separation membranes also exist for removing water, and this would be an improvement over silica gel dessicators, which require the gel to be dehydrated in an oven after it becomes saturated with water.